cliffordlab/cliffordlab.github.io/ethics.md

 Don’t just download it and run it.
 Think about it, test it, improve it, and test it again.

 I hope that covers it.
 Feel free to drop by and discuss this with me.
-If you see me stray from these guidelines, please do call me out; nobody is perfect!
+If you read this page and can think of improvements, feel free to email me, and if you see me stray from these guidelines, please do call me out; nobody is perfect!